aseemdandgaval/aseemdandgaval.github.io/index.md

 # **About Me**

 Hello!
 My name is Aseem Dandgaval and I'm an MS in Data Science grad at UC San Diego.
-I’m passionate about developing products that leverage Machine Learning and Data Science to provide solutions for users.
-I am always ready to learn and better myself with a positive and strong mindset.
+I’m passionate about developing products that leverage Machine Learning and Data Science to provide impactful solutions for users.
+I am open to working on uncharted challenges and am always ready to learn with a positive and strong mindset.
 If you're at this page, lets connect!

 <br/>